Visual ArtArt History

 - Annual adjudication for the Scholastic Art & Writing Awards.

 - Associate Editor for FATE in Review journal for the Foundations in Art Theory and Education organization.

 Experiential Learning Art History is more than slideshows.

 When studying abroad, the city and museum become the classroom allowing students within a living context to conceptualize and locate the art and architecture traditionally studied through reproductions and slides.

 Get hands on.

 Hands-on learning opportunities through the study of objects held in the university permanent collection.

 Visual Art Programs

-The Division of Visual Art offers several other programs of study.
+The School of Art & Design offers several other programs of study.
 Learn more about the programs available at Jacksonville University.